-The Off-Campus Living (OCL) office provides a number of services for students, staff, faculty, landlords, and community members.
-Click through the links below for more information on rental and tenant advising, trip planning and transit information, and resources for landlords and neighbourhood residents.
+The Off-Campus Living (OCL) team provides a number of services for students, staff, faculty, landlords, and community members.
+Here you will find resources including information on rental and tenant advising, trip planning and transit information, and resources for landlords and neighbourhood residents.
 You will also find information about programs and opportunities for students living off-campus to build community at U of G.

 Information for Students Living Off Campus